Prasanthi-Peram/Infonetica-Task/README.md

 # Infonetica-Task
-This repo consists the implementation of state-machine API
+This repository consists of the implementation of state-machine API